MagnumMacKivler/proppertextures/README.md

   This means you need to look at our files, see how we do things, and follow that.
 For example:

   * Don't "one-off" everything.
-This means if multiple builders used a type of vent, but you made the vent for one thing, don't name the vent texture `alco_vent` or something like that.
+This means if multiple builders used a type of vent, but you made the vent for one thing, don't name the vent texture `alco_vent`.
 Instead name it `vent_striped` (or something to that effect), depending on what you're making.

   * Don't put VMTs in another folder.
 Leave them in the main directory.
 The VTFs should go into a place we made already, but you may have to make a new folder if it's _very unique_.